cheiily/DustGrain/README.md

 # DustGrain
-Dustloop-scraping utility with a CLI interface.\
+Dustloop-scraping utility with a CLI interface.
 Written in kotlin with the help of clikt and jsoup.

 ## Usage
-- check `dustgrain -h` or `dustgrain <command> -h` for immediate help.
+- Check `dustgrain -h` or `dustgrain <command> -h` for immediate help.

 DustGrain currently offers two commands:
 ### List